mapbox/leaflet-omnivore/README.md

 sent to the parser library, _not_ to the layer: if you want to provide options to the layer, see the example in the Custom Layers section.

-By default, the library will construct a `L.geoJson()` layer internally and call `.addData(geojson)` on it in order to load it full of GeoJSON.
-If you want to use a different kind of layer, like a `L.mapbox.featureLayer()`, you can, by passing it as `customLayer`, as long as it supports events and `addData()`.
+By default, the library will construct a `maptalks.GeoJSONLayer` layer internally and call `.addData(geojson)` on it in order to load it full of GeoJSON. :
-You can also use this API to pass custom options to a `L.geoJson()` instance.:

 * `.csv(url, parser_options?, customLayer?)`: Load & parse CSV, and return layer.
 Options are the same as [csv2geojson](https://github.com/mapbox/csv2geojson#api): `latfield, lonfield, delimiter`